junerockwell/ghcc_admin/README.md

-# vue-webpack-boilerplate
+# GHCC Vue Admin Template

+> Based heavily on the VueJS Webpack template.
+Added necessary folders and files for a ready-to-customize SPA for GHCC.

 > A full-featured Webpack setup with hot-reload, lint-on-save, unit testing & css extraction.

 > This template is Vue 2.0 compatible.

-For Vue 1.x use this command: `vue init webpack#1.0 my-project`
+> No need for configure for SPA.
+Simply type `npm install` and make page components.
+And, be sure to have links of those pages in the `router.js` file and in the `HeaderBar.vue` if necessary.

 ## Documentation